 At least one letter of recommendation is required and up to three can be submitted.
 You will be prompted to enter the name and email address for one to three people who will be providing letters of recommendation on your behalf in the online application.

-The design portfolio should be a curated body of work that demonstrates the applicant’s expertise in the conception and creation of sophisticated design and other relevant works (e.g., creative or critical writing, business plans, software, curriculum, research, grants, etc.).
+The design portfolio should be a curated body of work that demonstrates the applicant’s expertise and accomplishment in the conception and creation of sophisticated design in any media (e.g., wearables and physical prototypes, visual and graphic, interactive and software, spatial, narrative and experiential environments).

 Include a resume summarizing your educational and professional background.
 It should highlight relevant academic studies, project work, awards and achievements, and work experience.